 Cover the croissants with plastic to prevent them from drying out.
 Let croissants rise at room temperature for 2 ½ to 4 hours until the croissants have noticeably increased in size, appear light and poofy, and wobble when the pan is gently shaken.
 If at any point the croissants seem dry, mist lightly with water from a spray bottle.

 Near the end of the proofing time, preheat the oven to 400°F (204°C).

 In a small bowl, mix the egg wash by whisking the egg, milk, and salt together.
 Gently brush the croissants with egg wash.

-Place the croissants in the oven, and immediately lower the oven temperature to 350°F (177°C).
-Bake the croissants for 10 minutes, rotate the trays and switch racks, and then bake for another 10 to 12 minutes.
+Place the croissants in the oven.
+After 10 minutes, rotate the trays, lower the oven temperature to 350°F (177°C), and bake for another 10 to 13 minutes.
 Remove the croissants from the oven and allow them to cool completely.